ugate/templeo/jsdocp/tutorial/1-basics.md

 // https://localhost:9000/context.json
 ```

+Using the sources above, the JSON could be rendered doing:

 ```js
 // read the template at compile-time, the template context at render-time
 // and the partial templates as includes are encountered during render-time